YoussefElsafi/Advanced-AI-Discord-Bot-BatchBot/README.md

      ```

 3. **Configure Settings:**
-   - Create a `system/config.py` file with the following content and replace the placeholders with your actual API keys and tokens:
+   - In `system/config.py` file with the following content and replace the placeholders with your actual API keys and tokens:
      ```python
      TOKEN = "YOUR_DISCORD_BOT_TOKEN"
      API_KEY = "YOUR_GOOGLE_GENERATIVE_AI_API_KEY"